nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

    developers, 1800 is a very reasonable lower bound, after accounting for the age of modern computing as well as the average human lifespan.
 1. Allow years up to 10 years into the future.
 Why do we allow this?
-Consider the following (rare) use case: a family member is expecting a child, and has enlisted your help to set up a self-hosted photo storage system in preparation for keeping memories of his/her childhood.
+Consider the following (rare) use case: a family member is expecting a child and has enlisted your help to set up a self-hosted photo storage system in preparation for keeping memories of his/her childhood.
    <br>